Introduction

 - Flat Fees: In certain situations, attorneys may provide a flat fee for specific services, such as drafting legal documents or offering consultations.
 This structure brings predictability to costs, allowing you to budget more effectively.

-- Contingency Fees: This is the most prevalent arrangement in personal injury cases.
+- : This is the most prevalent arrangement in personal injury cases.
 Attorneys usually take a percentage of the settlement or award, typically between 33% and 40%.
 If your case goes to trial, this fee may rise to 40%.
 This means you only pay if you succeed in your legal matter, making representation accessible for those who might struggle with upfront costs.
 For instance, if your case resolves for $100,000, a lawyer charging a 33% fee would receive $33,333.

 Understand Contingency Fees and Their Implications